William Whitcher

-William Whitcher (1832 — 3 March 1910) was an English first-class cricketer.
+William Whitcher (c.
+1832 — 3 March 1910) was an English first-class cricketer.

-Whitcher was born in 1832 at Emsworth, Hampshire.
+Whitcher was born in about 1832 at Emsworth, Hampshire.
 He made his debut in first-class cricket for Hampshire in 1864, which was the club's first season with first-class status.
 This came against Sussex.
 In this match he bowled 5 wicket-less overs in the Sussex first-innings.
 In Hampshire's first-innings, he ended the innings unbeaten without scoring.
 Having batted at number 10 in the first-innings, he opened the batting in Hampshire's second-innings.
 This promotion up the order was not successful, with Whitcher being run out for a duck.
 Sussex eventually won the match by 10 wickets.
 He next appeared in first-class cricket for Hampshire in 1867, when he played his final first-class match against Kent.
 He scored his first first-class runs in Hampshire's first-innings, making 10 runs before being dismissed by George Bennett.
 In the second-innings he ended the innings unbeaten on 17.
 Whitcher bowled in the Kent first-innings, bowling 7 wicket-less overs.
 The match ended in a draw.

 Whitcher died at Shirley in Southampton in March 1910.